-If you are self-employed, you’ll need to make a self-assessment tax return each year.
+If you're self-employed, you’ll need to file a self-assessment tax return each year.

 What is the self-employment tax period?